TolikPylypchuk/SharpHook/docs/articles/native.md

 This article describes how to use the low-level stuff provided by SharpHook.

-SharpHook exposes the methods of libuiohook in the `SharpHook.Native.UioHook` class.
-The `SharpHook.Native` namespace also contains structs and enums which represent the data returned by libuiohook.
+SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
+The `SharpHook.Native` namespace also contains types which represent the data used by libuiohook.

 In general, you shouldn't use native methods directly.
 Instead, use the higher-level interfaces and classes provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.